kubernetes-sigs/kueue/site/content/en/docs/reference/labels-and-annotations.md

 Used on: [batch/Job](/docs/tasks/run/jobs/).

-The label key indicates the minimum `parallelism` acceptable for the job in the case of partial admission.
+The annotation key indicates the minimum `parallelism` acceptable for the job in the case of partial admission.

 ### kueue.x-k8s.io/job-uid